 - Shredded roasted or rotisserie chicken, steamed broccoli, and raw sharp cheddar

 Preheat oven to 400 and place oven rack in center position.

 If you prefer a soft skin, wrap in foil before baking, if not wipe with a little butter or olive oil and sprinkle with sea salt and place directly on oven rack for crispy skin.

 Bake for 60 minutes or until a fork goes in easily.
 Larger potatoes will take more time.
 Sweet potatoes take less time.
 (Cooking time varies depending on altitude and oven)

 Remove from oven and slice the potatoes lenthwise, not quite end to end, and then squish the ends towards each other so the potato opens right up.

 Slather in butter, sprinkle with sea salt and pepper.

-Fill with your choice of fillings, top with generous amounts of your choice shredded cheese.
-Place on cookie sheet and place back in oven till cheese melts.
+Fill with your choice of fillings (choices above), top with generous amounts shredded cheese (except salmon version).
+Place on cookie sheet and place back in oven until cheese melts.

 Sprinkle with chives and serve!